wcm-wanglab/iBKH/iBKH/iBKH_Apr_12/Relation/README.md

 ./relation/SDSI_TC_res.csv
 ```

-## CBKH relations
+## iBKH relations
-Each row in the CBKH relationship describes the relationship between a pair of entities.
-We kept all the relationship types from the source database in the CBKH relations tables, and use binary to express exist/non-exist.
+Each row in the iBKH relationship describes the relationship between a pair of entities.
+We kept all the relationship types from the source database in the iBKH relations tables, and use binary to express exist/non-exist.
 1 indicates that the relationship exists between the entity pairs, and 0 indicates that the relationship does not exist.
 For example,
 Drug | Disease | Palliates | Treats | Effect | Association | Source
 --- | --- | --- | --- |--- |--- |---
 DrugBank:DB00843 | DOID:10652 | 0 | 1 | 0 | 1 | Hetionet; CTD